MSH63ack/msh.github.io/index.md

 ### 4. Write it three times

 Good programmers write software that works.
 Great ones write software that works exceedingly well.
 That rarely happens on the first try.
-The best software usually is written three times:
+The best software usually is [written three times](https://www.javaworld.com/article/2072651/becoming-a-great-programmer--use-your-trash-can.html):

 1. First, you write the software to prove to yourself (or a client) that the solution is possible.
 Others may not recognize that this      is just a proof-of-concept, but you do.
 2. The second time, you make it work.
-3. The third time, you make it work right.
+3. The third time, you make it work _right_.

 This level of work may not be obvious when you look at the work of the best developers.
 Everything they do seems so brilliant, but what you don’t see is that even rock-star developers probably threw out the first and second versions before showing their software to anyone else.
-Throwing away code and starting over can be a powerful way to include “make it better” into your personal workflow.
+[Throwing away code](https://daedtech.com/throw-out-your-code/) and starting over can be a powerful way to include “make it better” into your personal workflow.

 If nothing else, “Write it three times” teaches you how many ways there are to approach a problem.
 And it prevents you from getting stuck in a rut.